What kinds of petrol are there?

 High-octane petrol, often labelled premium or supreme, sounds as if it should rank mightily above plain old regular.
 Fuel retailers say that it improves overall performance and engine efficiency.
 Retailers aren’t lying, but they do sometimes overstate the benefits.
 Most engines will adapt very slightly if you run them on a higher octane fuel than the minimum recommended.

-But in practice, the improvement is small, and the price premium of the higher octane fuel always eclipses the economy benefit from running it.
+But in practice, the improvement is small, and the price premium of the higher octane fuel always eclipses the economic benefit from running it.
 In other words, it’s not an economically rational choice to run 98 in an engine designed for 91, even though it might run slightly better.
 The small increase in fuel economy isn’t enough to overcome the extra cost.
-A premium tag doesn’t mean the fuel is better quality, as all petrol sold in New Zealand has to meet strict quality levels.
+A premium tag doesn’t mean the fuel is of better quality either.
+As all petrol sold in New Zealand has to meet strict quality levels.

 Compare Car Insurance With Canstar